SamarthKadam/ChatBox/README.md

 # ChatBox-Web App🌟

 Welcome to Chatbox, your go-to platform for effortless and engaging conversations.
 Connect with friends, family, and new acquaintances in real-time with our user-friendly interface.Share messages in a secure and vibrant environment.Chatbox fosters seamless communication with its intuitive design and robust features.
-Stay connected, express yourself, and build meaningful connections with ease.(Desktop Application Comming Soon)
+Stay connected, express yourself, and build meaningful connections with ease.(Desktop Application Coming Soon)

 <p  align="center">